Ravio partners with Comp to bring you trusted Brazil benchmarks

 With its broad, global data, Mercer is ideal for large enterprises and multinational organisations in regulated industries such as banking, pharmaceuticals, and manufacturing that have dedicated compensation teams to manually submit, map, and analyse compensation data.

 Given everything Mercer offers, the breadth of its services can feel overwhelming.
-And because Mercer is traditionally a consultancy rather than a modern software provider — with data updated only once or twice a year — its platform isn’t especially user-friendly.
+And because Mercer is traditionally a consultancy rather than a modern software provider, its tooling can, in our opinion, be less suited to high-growth or scaling tech teams that need intuitive software and real-time data.

 Here’s a more detailed look at the pros and cons of using Mercer for salary benchmarking: